Enjoy A Lucrative Salary And High Job Satisfaction Using A Science-Inspired Approach To Solve Exciting Business Problems

 - Discover how to translate your knowledge of the management consultant position into questions that will impress your future company.
-The MCF provides important advice to help you showcase your knowledge and passion for the field.
+The Management Consulting Training Track provides important advice to help you showcase your knowledge and passion for the field.

-- Lifetime membership for the MCF private online group: an exclusive circle of management consultants and fellow PhDs where you can communicate about critical topics, request referrals, and ask for the input of other management consultants.
-Only members of the MCF are allowed access to this group.
+- Access to the private online group: an exclusive circle of management consultants and fellow PhDs where you can communicate about critical topics, request referrals, and ask for the input of other management consultants.
+Only Cheeky Scientist members are allowed access to this group.